alejandrocosta1988/java-study-topics/README.md

 In this package, I provide a demonstration of the use of interfaces in Java.
 The class `WithArraySorting` demonstrates the use of the method `Arrays.sort()` which is an interface that declares a single method: `.compareTo()`.
 In the demonstration, I created an array of Employee instances and sorted the employees inside the array by increasing order of their salary.

 To be able to use the `Arrays.sort()` method with `Employee` instances, it was necessary to implement the interface `Comparable` in the class `Employee`, and define the method `compareTo()` in the class.
 The method was defined using the salary of the employee to compare instances.

+A second demonstration was made using the interface `Comparator`.
+If we want to sort an array of employees by the length of the name of the employees, for example, we would not be able to use the method `Arrays.sort()` because it would'n be possible to have to different implementations of `.compareTo()`.
+In this case, we can create a class that implements the interface `Comparator<Employee>`, and then define the method `compare()` as we wish.
+Then it will be possible to compare the employees using another signature of the method `Arrays.sort()`, which uses as a parameter a `comparator` object (an instance of a class that implements `Comparator`).
+See the demonstration in class `WithComparatorSorting`.
+The comparator used in the demonstration is defined as `EmployeeLengthComparator`, in the `model` package.

 ## Some comments on some topics ;)